 - 1 Tablespoon Activated Charcoal: bought in bulk at Rainbow

-- 1/2 Teaspoon of Shae Butter: bought in bulk at a local boutique
+- 1/2 Teaspoon of Shea Butter: bought in bulk at a local boutique

 - 1 Teaspoon of Bentonite Clay: bought in bulk at Rainbow

 - 2-3 Drops of Oil: like sweet almond or olive oil bought in glass bottles

 Activated charcoal is very fine and very free.
-The bottle at Rainbow is even labeled with warning.
+The bottle at Rainbow is even labeled with a warning.
 You open it and a mushroom cloud arises.
 The other ingredients are used to weigh the powder down and give it sticking power.

-A NOTE ON ACTIVATED CHARCOAL: If you can’t buy activated charcoal in bulk.
-You can make it.
+A NOTE ON ACTIVATED CHARCOAL: If you can’t buy activated charcoal in bulk, you can make it.
 There are tutorials here and here.
-Or you can buy it in capsules at your local drug store.
-Or you can buy it loose.
-It’s shelf stable, so buy a large qty to reduce packaging.
+You can also buy it in capsules at your local drug store, or you can buy it loose.
+It’s shelf stable, so buy a large quantity to reduce packaging.
 I use it in a lot of beauty recipes like this face mask and my whitening toothpowder.

 Mix all of the ingredients together.
 I used a mortar and pestle to really work the oils into the fine powder.
 If you use metal you will deactivate the clay.
 Mine, being in a metal tin, is deactivated, which means it won’t pull toxins out of my skin.
 The clay is used as a binder, so it doesn’t matter if it has been deactivated in this recipe.